PSLCL/testing-framework/docs/design/templates.md

 do not require a set ID.
 3. Each hash is 64 upper-case hex characters, no quotes.
 4. Attribute strings are A=V&A=V, with each V being URL encoded.

+Templates are considered identical if they have the same definition and are identifed by the same hash.

 ###Step Ordering